TOWER OF GREEN POCKETS

 The human-centric wavy form concept resulted in great environmental benefits.
 As the sun travels across the sky during the day, shifting pockets of shadows are created within the wavy folds of the tower, thereby shielding shifting portions of the curtain wall from direct and continuous solar heat gain.
 In the winter, the wavy folds become heat pockets.
 The temperature of the wavy curtain wall thus stays cool in the summer while gaining desired heat in the winter.

 The tower houses 16 floors of office and prototype lab spaces.
 1F holds a 500㎡ gallery and a cafe, dedicated to the client’s vast collection of watercolors of bird species and habitats native to Taiwan; 2F houses a library, infirmary and a complex of meeting facilities.
 There is a 300-seat dining hall, gym and yoga studio on the 3F.

-GF program planning reflects the client’s long standing efforts on natural habitats and heritage preservation: a 500㎡ gallery dedicated to the client’s vast collection of documentation and watercolours of bird species and habitats native to Taiwan; and a 250-seat auditorium with a unique wooden roof structure that reinvents the traditional Chinese dougong (squared system of stacked and cantilevered timber structure) with CLT and engineered wood.
-The modernized dougong roof structure has a diamond lattice geometry formed by modular 8-point stars or nodes with curved ends.
-These unique “star nodes” stack and cantilever with greater height and airy lightness, enlivening the traditional dougong with a new definition of fluidity and spatial freedom.
+The highlight of the public programs is a 250-seat auditorium with a unique wooden roof structure that reinvents the traditional Chinese dougong (squared system of stacked and cantilevered timber structure) with CLT and engineered wood.
+The modernized dougong roof structure resembles a diamond lattice formed by modular 8-point stars nodes with curved ends.
+These unique star nodes stack and cantilever, achieving greater height and airiness.

 scope: architecture and interior